 Cisco's Catalyst 9115AX Series Wi-Fi 6-certified access point is designed for small to medium networks.
 The Catalyst 9115AX supports 802.11a/b/g/n/ac/ax and includes three Wi-Fi radios as well as an IoT radio covering Bluetooth Low Energy (BLE) 5.0.
 The 9115AX features 4x4:4 + 4x4:4 spatial streams and supports a combined maximum data rate of 5 Gbps.
 The Catalyst 9115AX comes with one 100/1000/2500 Multigigabit Ethernet (RJ-45) uplink interface with PoE 802.3at, an RJ-45 management console port, a USB 2.0 port, integrated internal antennas, and optional external antennas.
 Channel width is 160 MHz.
 System memory includes 2048 MB DRAM and 1024 MB flash.
 With EWC installed, the 9115AXw can manage up to 50 APs and 1,000 clients.

 Cisco's Catalyst 9117AX Series Wi-Fi access point is targeted at small to medium size networks.
 The Wi-Fi 6 compatible appliance complies with the 802.11a/b/g/n/ac/ax standards and includes three Wi-Fi radios as well as an IoT radio covering Bluetooth Low Energy (BLE) 5.0.
-The 9117AX features 8x8 MIMO with eight spatial streams for the 5-GHz band and 4x4 MIMO with four spatial streams for 2.4-GHz band.
+The 9117AX features 8x8 MIMO with eight spatial streams for the 5-GHz band and 4x4 MIMO with four spatial streams for the 2.4-GHz band.
 Maximum combined data rate is 5 Gbps.
 The Catalyst 9117AX comes with one 100/1000/2500/5000 Multigigabit Ethernet (RJ-45) uplink interface with PoE 802.3at, an RJ-45 management console port, a USB 2.0 port, and integrated internal antennas.
 Channel width is 160 MHz.
-Link speed for the Catalyst 9117AX is 2.5G.
 System memory includes 2048 MB DRAM and 1024 MB flash.
-With the Embedded Wireless Controller image installed, the 9117AXw can manage up to 50 APs and 1,000 clients.
+With the Embedded Wireless Controller image installed, the 9117AX can manage up to 50 APs and 1,000 clients.

 Cisco's Embedded Wireless Controller on Catalyst 9100 Series Wi-Fi 6 Access Points